 Query Channel Data #

 Prerequisites.
-Channel data already written under <data_dir>/channels/ — drivers that write to the channel store via context.observe() or via instrument-proxy traffic.
-Empty stores return empty lists, not errors.
+Channel data already written under <data_dir>/channels/ — readings captured automatically when an instrument is driven through Litmus, or written explicitly via context.observe().
+See Data stores.
+Empty stores return empty results, not errors.
 For the HTTP path, litmus serve must be running.

 MCP Tool: litmus_channels #